Municipal Development Plan Review

 Why do I need to register to answer a survey?
 I know of two others that would like to do the MDP survey, but don't want to supply their email or their names.
 They have personal reasons.

-Marge asked 5 months ago
+Marge asked over 1 year ago

 The purpose of requiring registration for our engagement platform is to verify residency of participants and to ensure you agree to the Terms and Conditions of the website to engage in the space respectfully, productively and cooperatively.
 Participants can choose to create unique usernames to conceal their identity.